Pronouns & the Queer Community

 When in doubt...

-There are some situations when we are unsure or unable to ask what pronouns an individual prefers.
+There are some situations when we are unsure or unable to ask what pronouns an individual uses.
 Here are a couple things you can do...

 - Stick to using they/them/theirs as it's a safe, gender neutral approach that rarely offends anyone.